FruitbatM/airmed-doc-app/TESTING.md

 Verify search feature works as expected

 **Expected Result:**
-Users can can search for doctors by the doctor first name, last name or specialties
+User search for doctors by the doctor first name, last name or specialties

 **Actual Result:**
-Users can can search for doctors by the doctor first name, last name or specialties
+Users can search for doctors by the doctor first name, last name or specialties

 **Pass/Fail:**
 Pass